-What is Cash Payment journal? – Definition
+Cash Payment Journal: Definition

-- payments to creditors
+- Payments to creditors

-- cash purchases of merchandise, supplies, equipment or any other asset.
+- Cash purchases of merchandise, supplies, equipment, or any other asset

-- personal drawings of the proprietor.
+- Personal drawings of the proprietor

-A typical cash payments journal is shown in the below example.
-This journal has a Date column, a Check Number column, a Payee column, and at least two credit columns, one for cash and one for purchase discounts.
-In the journal shown in the below example, the other credit column is for Other Accounts.
+A typical cash payment journal is shown in the example below.
+The journal has a Date column, a Check Number column, a Payee column, and at least two credit columns, one for cash and one for purchase discounts.
+The other credit column is for Other Accounts.

-- June 1: Payment f store lease, $1,500.
+- June 01: Payment of store lease, $1,500.

-- June 1: Paid Ricco’s Pizza (account no. 12) for $76 invoice dated May 17.
-No discount taken.
+- June 01: Paid Ricco’s Pizza (account no. 12) for $76 invoice dated May 17.
+No purchase discount taken.

-- June 2: Cash purchase of $1,250.
+- June 02: Cash purchase of $1,250.

-- June 3: Paid to Super Cola (account no. 5) $748.84 for invoice dated May 21.
+- June 03: Paid to Super Cola (account no. 5) $748.84 for invoice dated May 21.
 No purchase discount taken.

-- June 9: Purchase of equipment for $10,000 with 20% down payment.
+- June 09: Purchase of equipment for $10,000 with 20% down payment.

-- June 10: Paid to Super Cola $1,660 for invoice dated June I.
+- June 10: Paid to Super Cola $1,660 for invoice dated June 1.

 - June 15: Paid manager’s salary, $2,200, for first half of June.